AndyObtiva/glimmer-dsl-web/README.md

 Every Glimmer Web Component can have a `style {}` block that contains CSS styles common to all instances of that element.
 That block is evaluated against the component class as such.

-Also, within every element, you can add `style(:property) <= [model, attribute]` element inline style data-binding statements to dynamically alter a CSS style property based on some changes to a model attribute.
+Also, within every element, you can add `style(:some_property) <= [model, attribute]` element inline-style data-binding statements to dynamically alter a CSS style property based on some changes to a model attribute.

+And, within every element, you can add `class_name(:some_css_class) <= [model, attribute]` element class-inclusion data-binding statements to dynamically alter the inclusion of a CSS class based on some changes to a model attribute.

 [lib/glimmer-dsl-web/samples/hello/hello_style.rb](/lib/glimmer-dsl-web/samples/hello/hello_style.rb)